Skip to main content

 How to create a refund

-In the source bill card a "Return" action appears once the bill has been moved to To pay and remains visible afterwards — including after the bill is marked Paid — so the typical case of recording a return after the original purchase was already completed is supported.
-The action disappears only when the bill is Canceled, and is not available for Draft bills.
-It is also not available from a list selection — open the bill itself.
+In the source bill card a "Return" action appears once the bill has been moved to To pay, and remains visible in every later status — including Paid and Canceled (the underlying "to pay" flag is never cleared, so cancelling the purchase does not hide the return action).
+It is only hidden while the bill is still a Draft, and is not available from a list selection — open the bill itself.
 Click the action to create a new invoice:

 • of the invoice type linked to the bill type (via the "Return type" setting on the bill type);